BANKSY | BARELY LEGAL LOS ANGELES ^

 A few of the many media organizations to cover the Barely Legal exhibition include the New York Times, the Los Angeles Times, the Guardian, the Daily Mail, the Daily Telegraph, Al Jazeera, CNN and the BBC.

-Show visitors included celebrities Brad Pitt, Angelina Jolie, Jude Law, Keanu Reeves, Kristina Aguilera and Sacha Baron Cohen.
+Show visitors included Brad Pitt, Angelina Jolie, Keanu Reeves, Kristina Aguilera, Jude Law, Josh Groban and Sacha Baron Cohen.
 According to the LA Weekly, $5 million worth of art was sold during the show's opening two hours.

 BANKSY | LA GUERILLA INSTALLATIONS ^

 In the build up to the Barely Legal show Banksy executed guerilla art Installations around Los Angeles including the Big Thunder Road Guantanamo Bay Inmate at Disneyland.
-Stagg consulted on a compressed air expandable dummy that could be fully inflated inside 30 seconds.
+Stagg consulted on forced air expandable anatomic dummy's that could fully inflate in 30 seconds.

 BBC news clip on the Bansky – Barely legal, Los Angeles Show